LINUX Machines at CCRMA

 - You're all set. (go to The First Program Section)

-It is almost same with the OSX case. contact TAs if you need any help.
+Windows installation is almost same with the OSX case.
 You can download the Windows version of miniAudicle from here.
-If you wish to use Chuck in a terminal, you can download it here (Chuck is not required for miniAudicle to work so it is optional to install it).
+If you also wish to use Chuck from cmd.exe without miniAudicle, you can download it separately here

 Try these resources if you desperately want to use miniAudicle/ChucK for your musical needs.